IsaacLiraa/IsaacLiraa/README.md

 ### 😁 Daily Joke

 > **Joke of the Day:**
-> _How do you motivate a programmer?
-Give them a bug-free codebase._
+> _What do you get when you cross a developer with a programmer?
+A fully optimized bug fixer._

 <!--ENDS_HERE_QUOTE_CARD-->